Favour-Onyenike/FINAL-YEAR-PROJECT/replit.md

    - Only account owners can edit their profile and view saved items
    - Other users can view profiles but see limited read-only information
 6. **Profile Picture Upload**:
+   - No default profile image - users must upload their own
-   - Click avatar on Edit Profile page to upload a picture
+   - Click camera icon on Edit Profile page to upload a picture
    - Instant preview of selected image before saving
    - Image automatically uploaded to backend when file selected
    - Avatar URL saved with profile changes
    - Supports all standard image formats (JPG, PNG, GIF, WebP, etc.)
+   - Placeholder icons show until user uploads an image
 7. **API Proxy**:
    - Frontend server (port 5000) now proxies /api/* requests to backend (port 8000)
    - Enables API calls from embedded Replit domain without "connection error"